·

 The city has a staggering variety of museums, ranging from pop culture-quirky to cultural and curious to art-collector awesome.
 Museums make an excellent rainy day activity, too.

-Many San Francisco Museums throw open their doors once a month or on special days to offer free admission, which means you can practically visit a museum a day for free in San Francisco!
+This means you can practically visit a museum a day in San Francisco and not pay a dime.
 Here are a few to check out:

 For a look at other types of artwork that range from furniture, kinetic sculptures, and jewelry, the Museum of Craft & Design invites visitors to enter for free every first Thursday.